sashakile/sashakile.github.io/pages/index.en.md

 .. description:
 .. type: text

 I'm curious person that enjoys using computer systems to solve problems.

-Through out the years I've changed many times my interest and perspectives on life and the world, but there are some things that I found valuable.
+Through out the years I've changed many times my interest and perspectives on life and the world, but I always retain things that I found valuable.

-As a kid I played a few videogames, mainly RPGs like Pokemon or Golden Sun and in them I learned that you can overcome hard challenges by training with simpler challenges until they become trivial.
-Also played a lot of Megaman X where I learned that there are some tools or abilities that make different challenges so much more easy.
-So I spend most of my time learning from others how to solve problems and learning about a variety of topics from engineering, science and philosophy.
+As a kid I played a few video-games, mainly RPGs like *Pokemon* or *Golden Sun* and in them I learned that you can overcome hard challenges by training with simpler challenges until they become trivial.
+Also played a lot of *Megaman X* where I learned that there are some tools or abilities that make different challenges so much more easy.
+So I spend most of my time learning from others how to solve problems by stealing (or borrowing) their mental operations.
+You will usually find me learning about a variety of topics from literature, engineering, science and philosophy.

 I don't have any interest in becoming an expert on any topic but I like to deepen my understanding as I need it.